 Athletes with external snapping hip syndrome often feel and may even see a snapping on the side of their hip during some movements.
 It’s common to experience this while walking or bending at the hip.
 This condition happens when muscles or tendons (fibrous tissue that connects muscle to bone) rub over a bony structure in the hip.
-Most often a tight iliotibial band snapping over the great trochanter produces the site and sound.
-It usually doesn’t cause any harm or pain, but for some people, the condition can be painful and limit athletic performance.
+Most often, a tight iliotibial band snapping over the greater trochanter produces the site and sound, which is a classic example of IT band friction causing lateral hip popping.

 External Snapping Hip Syndrome Causes, Symptoms & Treatment

 Athletes with external snapping hip syndrome often feel and may even see a snapping on the side of their hip during some movements.
-It’s common to experience this while walking or bending at the hip.
+It's common to experience this while walking or bending at the hip.
 This condition happens when muscles or tendons (fibrous tissue that connects muscle to bone) rub over a bony structure in the hip.
-Most often a tight iliotibial band snapping over the great trochanter produces the site and sound.
+Most often, a tight iliotibial band snapping over the greater trochanter produces the site and sound, which is a classic example of IT band friction causing lateral hip popping.

 Overview